dcaba/slides/src/181119_yamsServiceAndOps/1_personalPresentation.md

 ## And I really don't like to waste it

 * In resolving incidents
+* In reactive work
 * In repetitive work

 <!--
-TODO: nice 403 image here
+TODO: nice 403 image here so firefighters not allowed -->
--->